 The lots for more mobile units are usually similar.
 Some will even have a storage shed and/or something similar to an Arizona room to add living space.

 Many of the facilities in your home are also available in the trailers but some of it is outside or down the street.
 As described in the section about the park models your living space really extends to the outside and beyond.
 The pool and hot tub are down the street instead of in the backyard.
 The craft area, woodworking shop, laundry, music room, and other facilities are there for your use but just not in your house or yard.

 Important - Resident-Owned vs Privately Owned Parks

-The whole focus of this site is the experience of living in a Seniors Trailer Park in a warmer climate through the winter months.
+The whole focus of this site is the experience of living in a 55+ age restricted Park in a warmer climate through the winter months.

 There are literally hundreds of these parks in the state of Arizona offering a wide array of amenities and lifestyle experiences.
 But there are also some important differences.

-The size of the trailer park is a primary determining factor.
-The parks range considerably in size from the very smallest of maybe 25 trailer lots to parks with 2,000 spaces.
+The size of the park is a primary determining factor.
+The parks range considerably in size from the very smallest of maybe 25 lots to parks with 2,000 spaces.